aaronwilhelm1/Minerva/readme.txt

 Check the builds directory for an executable for your machine.
 If not present, a build can be generated using PyInstaller once the necessary dependencies have been installed.

-For Windows or Mac, execute the following command from within the project directory: pyinstaller window.py -n Minerva -w -F
+For Windows or Mac, execute the following command from within the project directory: pyinstaller window.py -n Minerva -w -F --icon res/minerva_icon.ico

-For Unix, execute the following command from within the project directory: pyinstaller window.py -n Minerva -F
+For Unix, execute the following command from within the project directory: pyinstaller window.py -n Minerva -F --icon res/minerva_icon.ico

 The generated executable should be runnable from any directory on your machine.